danssmnt/CheatDevice-Archive/.github/INSTALLING.md

 > [!WARNING]
 > We recommend doing a backup of your original saved data as the hacked saved game occupies the first save slot!

-To install it, simply copy the savedata provided to your PSP ``ms0:/PSP/SAVEDATA/`` directory and run _Grand Theft Auto: Liberty City Stories_.
+To install it, simply copy the savedata provided to your PSP ``ms0:/PSP/SAVEDATA/`` directory.

 ### PRX
 #### ARK-4